-Using the axe Developer Hub GitHub Action
+Using the Axe Developer Hub GitHub Action

-Automatically check PRs and commits for accessibility defects with the axe Developer Hub GitHub action
+Automatically check PRs and commits for accessibility defects

 Overview

 When your modified test suite runs, it associates accessibility results with a Git commit SHA and sends that information to Deque's servers.
-Later, when the GitHub action runs, it queries Deque for these results.
+The GitHub action runs after your test suite runs, and it queries Deque's servers for the accessibility results associated with the current branch's latest commit SHA.

-You need to modify your current test runner workflow in .github/workflows and add the GitHub action after the job that runs your test suite.
+4. Modify Your Current Workflow - You need to modify your current test runner workflow in .github/workflows and add the GitHub action after the job that runs your test suite.

 jobs: